imajus/fhe402/docs/Specification.md

 ## 3. Data Flow: The "Blind Courier" Protocol

+The analogy: a sealed envelope.
+A courier can carry and deliver a sealed envelope.
+They can prove they have it.
+They can hand it over.
+But they cannot read what's inside.
+The recipient (vendor) opens it and validates the contents.
+The courier (agent) never learns the secret.

+This property is enforced not by policy ("we promise not to show agents the keys") but by cryptography.
+The token is encrypted under the vendor's public key via the Threshold Services Network.
+No amount of inspection, memory reading, or model introspection allows the agent to recover the plaintext key.
+The math makes it impossible.

 ### 3.1 PoC Flow (Vendor Online)

 In the initial implementation, the vendor server participates in key issuance.
 This is fully buildable today.